"A million Euro-babies": EU fetes 30 years of student exchanges

-STRASBOURG (Reuters) - The European Union celebrated 30 years of its Erasmus student exchange scheme on Tuesday, with its chief executive boasting the programme had fostered cross-border romances that may have borne a million children.
+STRASBOURG, June 13 (Reuters) - The European Union celebrated 30 years of its Erasmus student exchange scheme on Tuesday, with its chief executive boasting the programme has fostered cross-border romances that may have borne a million children.

 Telling a festive debate in the European Parliament that he "fell in love anew" with Europe whenever he travelled across the continent, European Commission President Jean-Claude Juncker said: